Maintains citations and abstracts for journal articles, books, and dissertations in psychology about human behavior from 1879 to the present.

 Provides access to systematic reviews, usually international in scope, in education, criminal justice, and social welfare.

 Offers videos for the study of social work, psychotherapy, psychology, and psychiatric counseling.
-Includes counseling cessions and demonstrations, consultations, lectures, presentations, and interviews.
+Includes counseling sessions and demonstrations, consultations, lectures, presentations, and interviews.
+Closed captions and/or interactive transcripts are available for many, but not all, titles.

 Offers citations, abstracts, and full text articles in scholarly journals on crime trends, prevention and deterrence, juveniles, police, courts,and sentencing.